Humza Yousaf: Early career and political involvement

-Political career
+Early parliamentary career

 Election to Holyrood

-In May 2011, Yousaf was elected to the Scottish Parliament as an additional member for the Glasgow region.
-At just 26 years of age, he was the youngest MSP to be elected to the Scottish Parliament.
-When being sworn in, he took his oath in English then Urdu, reflecting his Scottish-Pakistani identity; he was dressed in a traditional sherwani decorated with a Partick Thistle tartan touch and a plaid draped over his shoulder.
-Yousaf was appointed to the Justice and Public Audit Committees.
-On 25 May 2011 he was appointed as a Parliamentary Liaison Officer to the Office of the First Minister, remaining in this post until 4 September 2012.
+Yousaf was elected to the Scottish Parliament as an additional member for the Glasgow electoral region in the 2011 election.
+At 26 years old, he was the youngest MSP to be elected to the 4th parliament.
+When being sworn in, he took his oath in English and then in Urdu, reflecting his Scottish-Pakistani identity; he was dressed in a traditional sherwani decorated with a Partick Thistle tartan touch, and a plaid draped over his shoulder.

+He served on the SNP's backbenches and was a member of the parliament's justice and public audit committees.
+On 25 May 2011, Yousaf was appointed as a Parliamentary Liaison Officer to the Office of the First Minister, remaining in this post until 4 September 2012.

 Junior ministerial career (2012–2018)

 On 5 September 2012, First Minister Alex Salmond appointed Yousaf as Minister for External Affairs and International Development, responsible for external affairs, international development; fair trade policy and diaspora.
 This junior ministerial appointment saw him working under the Cabinet Secretary for Culture and External Affairs.
 He was the first Scottish Asian and Muslim to be appointed as a minister to the Scottish Government.

 In October 2013, he outlined the SNP's plans to set out the United Nations target for overseas aid at 0.7% in an independent Scotland and accused the UK Government of going back on its promise in the 2010 coalition agreement to guarantee that level of spending.
 Yousaf also outlined that an independent Scotland would "add a progressive voice to global issues promoting peace, equality and fairness" and added independence would be "achieved through a democratic, peaceful means without a single drop of blood being spilled and engaging with all the diverse communities that make up our rich tapestry in Scotland.".

-When Nicola Sturgeon became First Minister in November 2014, she kept Yousaf as a junior minister, although the name of the position he held was changed to the Minister for Europe and International Development.
+When Nicola Sturgeon became First Minister in November 2014 following Salmond's resignation, she kept Yousaf as a junior minister, although the name of the position he held was changed to the Minister for Europe and International Development.

 On 18 May 2016, he was appointed as Minister for Transport and the Islands following the formation of Sturgeon's second government.

 Cabinet Secretary for Justice (2018–2021)

-On 26 June 2018, Sturgeon announced her intention to perform a cabinet reshuffle of her second government.
-She promoted Yousaf to the Scottish Cabinet to serve as Cabinet Secretary for Justice, succeeding Michael Matheson.
+On 26 June 2018, Sturgeon reshuffled her cabinet.
+She promoted Yousaf to the Scottish cabinet to serve as Cabinet Secretary for Justice, succeeding Michael Matheson.
+In the year prior to his appointment (2017–18), 244,504 crimes were recorded by the police in Scotland; in the final year of his tenure (2020–21), the figure was 246,511.